Last month we took a look at our favourite Gardening Blogs, this month we want to turn the focus on our favourite Outdoor Furniture Books.

 Scott is known for creating coveted outdoor rooms for celebrity clients including Ellen DeGeneres and Patrick Dempsey.

-In this, his first book, he looks at the gardens of twelve beautiful properties, all designed to be lived in and enjoyed as extensions of the homes they surround, rich with creature comforts such as that all important outdoor furniture.
+In, his first book, he looks at the gardens of twelve beautiful properties, all designed to be lived in and enjoyed as extensions of the homes they surround, rich with creature comforts such as that all-important outdoor furniture.